8 Day Trips from Malaga

 Nightlife: In the evening, Puerto Banus comes alive with nightlife.
 There are numerous bars and clubs to choose from.

-• Budget Considerations: Marbella can be pricey, especially in high-end areas.
-However, many restaurants offer budget-friendly menu options, especially during lunch hours.
+• Budget considerations: Marbella can be expensive, especially in high-value areas, but many restaurants have budget menu alternatives too, especially during lunch hours.

-• Dress Code: Marbella and Puerto Banús have a chic atmosphere.
-While beachwear is acceptable on the sand, dress up a bit for dining and shopping to blend in with the local vibe.
+• Dress code: Marbella and Puerto Banús are quite trendy.
+Beachwear is fine on the sand, but if you want to shop and stop for a bite to eat, dress up a little to fit in with the vibe.

 Antequera and El Torcal Natural Park: Nature and History